Skip to main content

 Lecture room #

-The lectures will take place in Auditorium E of the strikingly beautiful and iconic Technicum building.
+The lectures took place in Auditorium E of the strikingly beautiful and iconic Technicum building.
 The Technicum building was built in the 1930s on the banks of the river Scheldt to house technical laboratories; it was renovated very recently, and now combines modern comfort with original 1930s New Objectivity design elements.
 The Technicum is located at the heart of the student area, and is only a ten-minute walk from the historical city centre and a fifteen-minute walk from the optional accommodation in the Kantienberg student housing.

 Auditorium E – Technicum Block 2